 Puppies must learn bite inhibition technique while young.
 Other dogs are the best teachers and puppies learn by interacting with Mom and siblings.
 The other pups yelp and bite back if the youngster chomps down too hard, and Mom-dog stops the games if he’s too rough, so Junior learns limits.

-Orphan puppies, singleton pups without littermates, or puppies taken very early from their mother may not learn these lessons.
+Orphan puppies, singleton pups without littermates, or puppies that were taken very early from their mother may not learn these lessons.
 Pups also can get over-excited or tired, and chomp down too hard during play, even when they know better and mean no harm.

 Pups that are startled or fearful may lash out instinctively.
 When the scary object (another dog, child, mailman) goes away, they feel rewarded and thereafter may bite first to get their way.
 By teaching your puppy bite inhibition, you can prevent a host of potential behavior problems.
 Here’s how to teach bite inhibition.